 Renowned for her unique colourful paintings and hand lettering, Lisa Congdon is now sharing some of her secrets to success in a new book.

-In How to Find Your Artistic Voice: An Essential Guide to Working Your Creative Magic, the Portland-based creative talks about the importance of developing your own style and how it can set you apart from everyone else.
+In How to Find Your Artistic Voice: An Essential Guide to Working Your Creative Magic, the Portland-based creative talks about the importance of developing your own style and how it can set you apart.

-Lisa has spent many years working incredibly hard to get to where she is today: a leading artist known all around the world for her distinctive artworks with clients including MoMA, REI, Harvard University, Martha Stewart Living, Chronicle Books and Random House Publishing, among many others.
+Lisa has spent many years working hard to get to where she is today.
+A leading artist, Lisa is known all over the world for her distinctive artworks with clients including MoMA, REI, Harvard University, Martha Stewart Living, Chronicle Books and Random House Publishing, among many others.

 She is the author of eight other books, including Art Inc: The Essential Guide to Building Your Career as an Artist, and illustrated books The Joy of Swimming, Fortune Favors the Brave, Whatever You Are, Be a Good One, Twenty Ways to Draw a Tulip and A Collection a Day.

 And her latest book, out 6 August, hopes to share some of her success with the creative community.
-Here, we share some of her key tips to help you figure out your own creative voice.
+Here, we share some of her essential tips to help you figure out your own artistic voice.

 Why conformity is for the birds